Upton

 Our vision for the Upton History Museum is to evolve into a destination museum.
 A museum dedicated to representing the History of Upton and the Blackstone Valley.
 The museum will explore societal and cultural influences from the early 1600's until present day.
 We strive to inspire and engage visitors through thought-provoking exhibitions, educational programs, and community outreach.

-We are currently expanding our special exhibitions, event and workshop calendar.
 With the excitement caused by Ancestry.com and Genealogy research at an all time high, we are increasing access to our records, documents and data.
 We continue to facilitate in house education to better help new enthusiasts to the field.

 The Historical Society has a mission to record and protect every aspect of Upton's history.
 This includes advocating for the protection, preservation, and rehabilitation of buildings of historic significance.
 The Society supports the renovation and expanded use of the Knowlton-Risteen building and the rehab and repurposing of the former Unitarian/Holy Angels Church, both of which are located in the Upton Historic District.